 If you did not do the crime you should not enter a guilty plea.
 The long-term consequences and ramifications of a guilty finding or even a PBJ can affect your schooling, employment, and housing opportunities.
 In addition, a guilty plea May haunt you for the rest of your life because it may result in a guilty finding that cannot be expunged from your record.
 In addition, if you’re found guilty and placed on a period of Probation, and during that period of probation you violate, you could be facing substantial jail time.

-One factor to consider when entering a not-guilty agreed statement of facts or a guilty plea in Maryland is the consequences of violating a probation.
-A judge is gracious enough to grant you a probation before judgement, and place you in a period of probation, then if you violate that probation you are subject to the maximum sentence for the crime you received the PBJ.
+One factor to consider when entering a not-guilty agreed statement of facts or a guilty plea in Maryland is the consequences of violating probation.
+A judge is gracious enough to grant you probation before judgment, and place you in a period of probation, then if you violate that probation you are subject to the maximum sentence for the crime you received the PBJ.

 Taking a case to trial

-Statistically in Maryland approximately 95% of all cases result in a plea bargain.
-The numbers may be a little bit higher for misdemeanor cases then for felony cases.
-Typically, misdemeanor cases carry a lower penalty and so most individuals are not worried about the consequences in the District court.
+Statistically, in Maryland, approximately 95% of all cases result in a plea bargain.
+The numbers may be a little bit higher for misdemeanor cases than for felony cases.
+Typically, misdemeanor cases carry a lower penalty and so most individuals are not worried about the consequences in the District Court.

 However, Marylanders should reconsider entering guilty pleas or not guilty agreed statement of facts in their criminal cases because of the long-term consequences.
 Guilty pleas are not inconsequential to your life.
 If you dispute the facts or if there is a credibility issue with a witness or victim, you should consult with a criminal defense lawyer and strongly consider taking your case to trial.

-However, and experienced lawyer will know if there is a trial penalty in your case and advise if you should take your case to trial before a judge or jury.
+However, an experienced lawyer will know if there is a trial penalty in your case and advise if you should take your case to trial before a judge or jury.